SUBstylee/javascriptProjects/README.md

 - [Project 21: Pong](./0021pong/index.html)

   Pong game that uses HTML Canvas.
 Player vs Computer.
 Win conditions are 7 or more points, and leading by 2 or more points.
+Must be played in full screen width, or HTML Canvas has issues.

   ### More projects will be added soon